IxI-97/IxI-97.github.io/Installation.md

   4. Open the search in Windows taskbar the application "Anaconda powershell prompt"

-  5. Double click in the BiomiX_INSTALL_WINDOWS.bat script within the _INSTALL folder.
+  5. Double click in the BiomiX_INSTALL_WINDOWS.bat script within the _INSTALL folder and wait the end of the installation.

   6. Double click on the Biomix_exe.bat script within the BiomiX2.2 folder to open BiomiX and start your analysis.